Battle of Anabta: Battle

 Arab fighters had blocked the road with a "barricade of stones," firing on the convoy from cover when it halted to remove the barricade.
 The second soldier killed was a private in the Royal Scots Fusiliers.
-Three British battalions from Brigadier John Fullerton Evetts' 16th Infantry Brigade, and four airplanes took part in the battle against an unknown number of Arab militants; three British planes were hit by Arab gunfire but managed to land safely at the airport in Tulkarem.
+Three British battalions from Brigadier John Fullerton Evetts' 16th Infantry Brigade, and four airplanes took part in the battle against an unknown number of Arab militants; three British planes were hit by Arab gunfire but managed to land safely at the airport in Tulkarm.
 Arab fighters were able to hold the British troops "at bay" until the arrival of British airplanes, machine gun fire from the planes separated the Arabs into two sections that British troops were then able to "encircle and rout."
 British aircraft then arrived to transport the wounded to hospital.
 An article in The Guardian described the ambush as, "the most serious fighting since disturbances began," two months earlier.

 Responses

 The Arab Higher Committee, after the battle, urged their followers to continue the general strike which has been going on for several months.
 Rely only on "Almighty God and yourselves." the committee instructed its supporters in fresh defiance of the military authorities.

 A series of British military actions were launched the day after ambush.
 In one of these operations, British troops were sent into the cave in which Sills had been dragged; there the British captured two militants and "blew up" the cave using dynamite.